You're worn thin from the gap between how you appear and the panic running commentary in your mind…

 Therapy offers a steady, non-judgmental space to explore those patterns with curiosity instead of shame.
 Over time, we begin to notice how early experiences shaped their ways of coping—strategies that once protected them but now feel limiting or distressing.

-With consistent support, they may begin to say, “I’m starting to trust myself,” or “I don’t spiral the way I used to.”
+With consistent support, you may begin to say, “I’m starting to trust myself,” or “I don’t spiral the way I used to.”
 The process often involves building emotional awareness, learning to navigate relationships more safely, and developing a clearer, more compassionate sense of self.

 Change is rarely linear—but through the therapy relationship itself, healing happens in real time.